Chevy Chase, MD

 January 2007 to September 2008 (1 year, 8 months)

 Articulated an approach for Vangent Inc. to develop a successful business model for health information exchanges (HIE), collaboration approaches with business partners.
 Assessed existing HIE models.
 Recommended a strategic approach toward health information exchanges.

 Department of Health and Human Services HHS/Federal Health Architecture - Office of the National Coordinator for Health Information Technology (ONC)

-* Contributed to the designed of the high level architecture of the NHIN Gateway and associated adapters, a federal initiative to facilitate the electronic health information exchange (HIE) between the DoD, Veterans Administration (VA), CMS and SSA.
+* Contributed to the design of the high level architecture of the NHIN Gateway and associated adapters, a federal initiative to facilitate the electronic health information exchange (HIE) between the DoD, Veterans Administration (VA), CMS and SSA.

 * Contributed to the selection of services of the federal NHIN Gateway include: patient lookup, patient query and retrieval, information routing and delivery, connection management, consumer access control and security.

 * Selected open-source technologies developed at NIH for reuse on the NHIN project.

 * Specified key elements of the Gateway's architecture around a Service Oriented Architecture (SOA) that included: Interoperable WS-I Basic Profile Web Services, (MTOM SAML, WS*.)